Skip to main contentIBM Quantum Documentation

 # Create the number A=2

-reg_a = QuantumRegister(3, 'a')
+reg_a = QuantumRegister(3, "a")

 number_a = QuantumCircuit(reg_a)